rdmayo21/nta25/project-context.md

 1. **Voice Recording**: Record voice notes directly in the browser
 2. **Automatic Transcription**: Audio recordings are automatically transcribed using Deepgram
-3. **Key Insights**: AI-powered extraction of key points from transcriptions
+3. **Note Overview**: AI-powered generation of a concise overview for each note
 4. **Favorites**: Mark voice notes as favorites for easy access
 5. **Chat Interface**: Interact with your journal entries via chat
 6. **Insights Analysis**: Get overall analysis of trends and patterns in your journaling